AniketPSC/Hybrid-Cloud-Identity-Lab/README.md

 ---

 ## Final notes
-- `docs/INSTALL.md` is the canonical, step-by-step reproduction guide — use that when you follow or teach this lab.
+- `docs/INSTALL.md` is the canonical, step-by-step reproduction guide.
 - The README is written to present the project professionally for recruiters and interviewers.
 ---